gregorriegler/mob-programming-rpg/session-notes/session-notes-2024-02-15.md

 ### Mid-Session Retro 2 (1 minute per person - what liked/disliked & propose changes)

+Nitsan
+- Got to red using a mutation; prompt to Chat wasn't clear enough (it didn't know "mutation"), so it refactored.
+  - We need to be more precise with Chat as to what we mean by mutation or refactoring.
+(Say what we mean by the terms.)

+Gregor
+- Surprised you needed the number of test cases (in perl) and that it added value for someone; happy to try it out

+Joel
+- Like: Gregor made sure that the test would fail using mutation testing
+- going forward would like to go through Red before Green

 ### Final Retro

 ### How we spent our time today: